gurraoptimus/SocialHubX/README.md

 python qr_generator.py
 ```

-3. Enter your social media usesname when prompted.
+3. Enter your social media username when prompted.
 4. The QR code will be generated and saved as `socialhubx_qr.png`.
 5. Share your QR code anywhere to connect with people easily!